tesshuflower/samples/policy/README.md

 2. The restore cluster must be able to access the region where the restore PV and snapshots are located.
 3. The restore cluster must have a `VolumeSnapshotLocation` velero resource with the same name as the one used by the backup `volumeSnapshotLocations` property.
 The `VolumeSnapshotLocation` resource from the restore cluster must point to the backed up PV snapshots location, otherwise the restore operation will fail to restore the PV.

+# Usage considerations

+1. When restoring a backup make sure the restore cluster doesn't already contain PVs and PVClaims with the same name as the ones restored with the backup.
+The PV and PVClaims will not be updated if they already exist on the restore cluster.
+2. Using restic for backing up PVs (use the configmap from the `./policy/input/restic` folder)
+    - Use this option if the PV snapshot is not supported your backup and restore clusters are running on different platforms or they are in different regions and can't share PV snapshots, otherwise you can use the PV Snapshot approach.
+    - See restic limitations here https://velero.io/docs/v1.9/restic/#limitations
+3. Uing PV Snapshot backup (use the configmap from the  `./policy/input/pv-snap` folder)
+    - PVStorage for the backup resource must match the location of the PVs to be backed up.
+    - You cannot backup PVs from different regions/locations in the same backup, since a backup points to only one PVStorage
+    -  You cannot restore a PV unless the restore resource points to the same PVStorage as the backup; so the restore cluster must have access to the PV snapshot storage location.
+    - PV backup is storage/platform specific; you need the same storage class usage on both source ( where you backup the PV and take the snapshots) and on target cluster ( where you restore the PV snapshot )
+4. Policy template adds new data if the CRD allows: Updating the config map and reapplying it on hub could end up in duplicating resource properties.
+For example, if I want to update the `snapshotLocations` location property to `us-est-1`, after I update the config map I end up with a DataProtectionApplication object containing two `snapshotLocations`, one for the old value and another for the new one.
+The fix would be to :
+    -  delete the policy and reapply - but this removes all the resources created by the policy, so a bit too aggressive.
+    - manually remove the old property - hard to do and error prone if the resource was placed on a lot of clusters

 ## Testing scenario